LeadershipShabangu/Recipe_Part2/README.md

 After there, the app should the calculation of all ingredients in a recipe The user must be notified when the total calories exceed 300.
-Then allow the user reset all details
+Then allow the user reset all details.
+It should allow the user proceed to entering a new recipe.